 3. It shall be possible for Contracting Parties concerned, by common agreement and in agreement with the holder of the authorization, to make changes to the operating conditions governing a regular service.

-4. Carriers operating a regular service, with the exclusion of special regular service, shall issue transport tickets, either individual or collective, which indicate:
+4. Carriers operating a regular service, with the exclusion of special regular service, shall issue transport tickets, either individual or collective, which indicate as a minimum:

 (a) the name of the carrier;